vEnhance/1802/src/sol-mt2.typ

 motion follows the line $y = x$, with $t in [0 , 2 pi]$ producing oscillations between $x = 1$ and $x = - 1$.

-Here is a sketch of the trajectory:
+Here is a sketch of the trajectory.

 #figure(
   image("figures/mt2-butterfly.png", width: auto),
-  caption: [Butterfly fluttering along the plane.],
+  caption: [Butterfly fluttering along the plane.
-)
+  A few more examples of points in the trajectory are marked in green for illustration, but the blue endpoints are the important ones.
+  The green points are a little offset to show both parts of the trajectory, e.g. $bf(r)(pi/2) = (0,0)$ is drawn a little bit left of where it should be.], )

 The trajectory is a straight line from $(1,1)$ to $(- 1 , - 1)$ and back